Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Learning MEP Heuristics with GNN

-Our objective is to train an estimator that, given an e-state predicts the distance to a goal state.

-To effectively train the estimator, three design choices were made: \begin{enumerate} \item \textit{Discard unreachable nodes.} Distance to the goal is meaningful only for e-states from which the goal can be reached.
+Our objective is to train an estimator that, given an e-state, predicts the distance to a goal state.
+To this end, three design choices were made: \begin{enumerate} \item \textit{Discard unreachable nodes.} Distance to the goal is meaningful only for e-states from which the goal can be reached.
 Keeping unreachable e-states in the training set injects spurious labels that raise the estimator’s variance without lowering its bias.

 \item \textit{Limit the number of samples for any distance class.} Raw rollouts produce a strongly skewed distribution, with many more short distance e-states than long distance ones, which can bias the estimator toward the majority class.
 We therefore limit each distance bin (in percentage) to at most \hyperstyle{p_{M}} of the dataset.
 This balance step \begin{enumerate*}[label={\textit{(\alph*)}}] \item reduces variance arising from class imbalance while keeping bias low; \item forces the network to allocate capacity uniformly throughout the distance spectrum, lowering worst‑case error and improving robustness. \end{enumerate*}